danielpaulus/quicktime_video_hack/README.md

 ## 4. Additional Notes
 ### MAC OS X LIBUSB -- IMPORTANT
-1. What works:
- You can enable the QuickTime config and discover QT capable devices with `qvh devices` and  `qvh activate`

-2. What does not work
-Recording or streaming AV sessions won't work on MAC OS.
-I cannot claim the USB endpoint, do not know why currently.
-Maybe it is already claimed or I need to codesign my binary.

-2. Make sure to use either this fork `https://github.com/GroundControl-Solutions/libusb` or a LibUsb version BELOW 1.0.20 or iOS devices won't be found on Mac OS X.
+1. Make sure to use either this fork `https://github.com/GroundControl-Solutions/libusb` or a LibUsb version BELOW 1.0.20 or iOS devices won't be found on Mac OS X.
    [See Github Issue](https://github.com/libusb/libusb/issues/290)